Zinc Oxide Sunscreen

 Being water resistant is a large factor, even when a person is not swimming.
 Sweat easily washes away sunblock applications, so buy enough to reapply as necessary.

 The majority of chemical free products are water based, so evaporation is also a factor in how long each application will last.
-Last, but not least, on the list is the protective factor itself.
-This is measured in “SPF” or Sun Protection Factor.

 A level of 15 is fine for a casual day of walking around, but levels of 30 and higher are recommended for beach and poolside use.

-Chemical Free Sunscreen
+Chemical Free Products

 Click here to see a list of Safe Sunscreen products.
 Safe Sunscreens that contain zinc oxide and meet the guidelines set up by the Environmental Working Group (EWG).